timescale/pgai/docs/vectorizer.md

 SELECT ai.indexing_hnsw(min_rows => 50000, opclass => 'vector_l2_ops')
 ```

-Usage in `ai.create_vectorizer`:

-  These indexing configuration functions are typically used as arguments to the
+You typically use indexing configuration functions as arguments to the
   `ai.create_vectorizer` function:

   ```sql